On this page

 Common misconceptions (What misconceptions surround Form Form MN1?)

-• Some applicants assume that having a British parent automatically grants citizenship to the child, but the application must still meet specific criteria and be approved.
+- Some applicants assume that having a British parent automatically grants citizenship to the child, but a formal application is required

 Edge cases and variations